 About Robert C. Samouce

-Meanwhile lets just say that we are proud Robert C. Samouce contributed a whooping 42 entries.
+But we are proud to say that Robert C. Samouce contributed 42 entries already.

 We keep hearing that delivery companies will soon be delivering packages to our doorsteps by drones.
 Developers and realtors are using drone footage as marketing tools.
 Hobbyist and kids are flying them around in their spare time.
 How should your Condominium or Homeowners’ Association handle the growing number of drone use from becoming a nuisance […]

 Last month we talked about what owners must do to run for the board in a Condominium or Homeowners” Association.
 This month we will discuss what document a newly elected or appointed director in a Condominium Association, Cooperative Association, or Homeowners’ Association must sign to be in compliance with State Law requirements.
 Florida law says […]

 The first quarter of the new calendar year, also known as “season” is coming up and this is the time that most condominium and homeowners’ associations have their annual meetings and annual election of directors because the most residents are in town.
 If you live in a condominium, at least 60 days before the annual […]

 So you have pretty good up to date governing documents.
 You require all prospective owners and tenants to apply for your Association’s approval before they can occupy a home or condominium unit.
 You limit the number and duration of leases allowed per year; maybe no more than three (3) times for year for no less […]

 For whatever reason we are getting more and more complaints from Associations that a resident is yelling and cursing at other residents either in person, on the property, or by use of nasty e-mails.
 Such conduct is very disturbing to many and they then ask us what they can legally do about it to get […]